damianislab/Home-cosmetic-lab/Body formulas/README.md

 ## Formula info
-It's a dry-touch body oil designed for hydration and a lingering scent through the day Unfortunatelly according to my research (whatever little I could find), has few ingredients that are toxic to cats The Body oil per se, is wonderfull and I love the feel.
+It's a dry-touch body oil, designed for hydration and a lingering scent through the day.
+Unfortunatelly according to my research (whatever little I could find), has few ingredients that are toxic to cats.
+The Body oil itself, is wonderfull and I love the feel.

 In the excel file is the whole formula, the inci names and the way I created.
-Somehow, nailed it in the first attempt!!
+Somehow, I nailed it in the first attempt!!

 ## Where I need help
 If anyone can help me reformulate it with less pet toxicity without loosing the dry-feel.